SF-WDI-LABS/go-fish-card-game/README.md

 #### Class Interfaces

-Your classes will have the following interfaces:
+Your classes will have the following interfaces (take the time to study these closely):

 | `PlayingCard` | `CardDeck`    | `HandOfCards` | `CardPlayer`  |
 | :----         | :----         | :----         | :----         |